redamed-A/PaymentGateway/README.md

 This is a solution to simulate a payment process, its include an APi .net core and a ReactJS client to consume this API.
 The API will allow a mechant to offer for their shoppers a way to pay for their product.

+## Requirements
+The product requirements for this initial phase are the following:
+1. A merchant should be able to process a payment through the payment gateway and receive either a successful or unsuccessful response
+2. A merchant should be able to retrieve the details of a previously made payment

+### Process a payment
+The payment gateway will need to provide merchants with a way to process a payment.
+To do this, the merchant should be able to submit a request to the payment gateway.
+A payment request should include appropriate fields such as the card number, expiry month/date, amount, currency, and cvv.

+Note: Simulating the bank
+In this solution  we mock out the Bank part of processing flow This component should be able to be switched out for a real bank once we move into production.
+We should assume that a bank response returns a unique identifier and a status that indicates whether the payment was successful.

+### Retrieving a payment’s details
+The second requirement for the payment gateway is to allow a merchant to retrieve details of a previously made payment using its identifier.
+Doing this will help the merchant with their reconciliation and reporting needs.
+The response should include a masked card number and card details along with a status code which indicates the result of the payment.

 ## Packagages:

   ####    - .Net core 3.0